Programs > Brochure

 Intern Responsibilities: The overarching goal of the lab in which IIP interns would be placed is to develop efficient protocols that convert pluripotential hESCs into functional beta cells.
 If produced in bulk and in a clinically-compliant fashion, these cells could provide an inexhaustible supply of material for the treatment of type 1 diabetes.
 The lab focuses on three general questions: (1) how to produce bona fide DE from hESC; (2) how to assign pancreatic fate to this progenitor population; and (3) how to specifically direct the progressive specification of early pancreatic cells toward the mature beta cell fate.
 IIP interns will be paired with a senior member of the lab to pursue one of these fast-moving projects.

 Qualifications: IIP candidates with interests in molecular/cell biology, biochemistry and developmental biology.
 Experience working independently in a biomedical research lab is preferred but not required.
+If you are enrolled in the Global Health Program certificate, this internship will fulfill the GHP internship requirement.

 Additional background information on the project: A major objective of regenerative medicine is to generate specialized cell types for modeling and treating degenerative diseases.
 Of particular interest are the Insulin secreting pancreatic beta cells that are responsible for maintaining normal blood glucose levels, and whose failure leads to diabetes.
 Human Pluripotent Stem Cells (hPSC) have been proposed as an unlimited source of beta cells for studying and treating diabetes.
 However, the complex, multi-step differentiation protocols used to derive functional beta cells from hPSC inevitably exhibit low efficiencies and considerable batch-to-batch variability, particularly when applied to hPSC from different genetic backgrounds.
 Their lab has developed conditions for culturing hPSC-derived pancreatic progenitors, which are also capable of long-term expansion but are developmentally much closer to beta cells and therefore represent a much more robust source of beta cells than hPSC.
 The proposed project seeks to optimize conditions for culturing pancreatic progenitors and further differentiating these cells into mature, functional beta cells.
 Furthermore, the student will assist with generating pancreatic progenitor lines from diabetic patients that will serve as models of diabetic beta cell failure.
 The IIP intern will have the opportunity to learn a broad range of techniques including: hESC culture and differentiation, microtissue generation, geneplease (check the appropriate box on your application).